AdobeDocs/dynamic-media-developer-resources.en/help/aem-is-ir-api/ir-api/material-cat/image-rendering-api-ref/c-ir-material-catalog/c-ir-attributes-reference/r-ir-iccblackpointcompensation.md

 ---
+title: IccBlackPointCompensation
 description: Blackpoint compensation.
 Specifies whether blackpoint compensation should be applied to color conversions when no explicit selection is made with icc=.
 solution: Experience Manager
-title: IccBlackPointCompensation
 feature: Dynamic Media Classic,SDK/API
 role: Developer,User
 exl-id: 9d075434-5ef0-4b6a-ad24-1ef9c57e3e47
 ---
 # IccBlackPointCompensation{#iccblackpointcompensation}

 Blackpoint compensation.
-Specifies whether blackpoint compensation should be applied to color conversions when no explicit selection is made with icc=.
+Specifies whether blackpoint compensation should be applied to color conversions when no explicit selection is made with `icc=`.

 ## Properties {#section-21fd20b16bea4a22aecab0ae8b81e332}

 Flag.
-Set to 0 to disable or to 1 to enable blackpoint compensation.
+Set to `0` to disable or to `1` to enable blackpoint compensation.

 ## Default {#section-5bc6703a43a149f18af88b70baae568f}